 Sending Your Scores

-Your test fee entitles you to request that scores be sent to your undergraduate institution and to as many as four graduate institutions or fellowship sponsors.
-With the ScoreSelectSM option, you can decide which test scores to send to the institutions you designate.
+Your test fee entitles you to request that scores be sent to up to four graduate institutions or fellowship sponsors.
+With the ScoreSelect® option, you can decide which test scores to send to the institutions you designate.

 When you register for a GRE® Subject Test, you will be asked to designate which score recipients you want to receive your scores.
 If a score recipient is not listed, contact ETS before your test date.
 You can also designate score recipients on your admission ticket correction stub.